kanitvural/aws_smile_project_tf/README.md

 ---

-# OPTIONAL
+# Optional

-If you have a open ai api key, go to utils.py in ec2 instance and commend out the codes below.
-An add your api key to .env file in ec2 and restart the service.
+If you have an OpenAI API key, you can enable ChatGPT to make jokes when it detects you not smiling at the camera.
+Update `utils.py` in the EC2 instance by commenting out the relevant code sections, add your API key to the `.env` file, and restart the service.

 `sudo nano utils.py`

-After doing this, if ChatGPT doesn’t see you smiling at the camera, it will start telling you jokes!

 <div align="left">
   <img src="images/chatgpt.png" alt="Local Image" width="800"/>